Droogans/unmaintainable-code/README.md

 *   Reinvent simple functions which are part of the standard libraries.
 *   The word _Realocate_ is not spelled correctly.
 Never underestimate the power of creative spelling.
-*   Make a temporary copy of input buffer for no real reason.
+*   Make a temporary copy of an input buffer for no real reason.
 *   Cast things for no reason. `memcpy()` takes `(void*)`, so cast our pointers even though they're already `(void*)`.
 Bonus for the fact that you could pass anything anyway.
 *   Never bothered to free temp.
 This will cause a slow memory leak, that may not show up until the program has been running for days.
 *   Copy more than necessary from the buffer just in case.
 This will only cause a core dump on Unix, not Windows.